jparrill/hypershift-disconnected/docs/content/common/mce/agentserviceconfig.md

     version: 414.92.202308281054-0
 ```

-Here we will remark the important things
+In this section, we will emphasize the important aspects:

-- The `metadata.annotations["unsupported.agent-install.openshift.io/assisted-service-configmap"]` Annotation, will reference the ConfigMap name to be consumed by the operator to customize the behaviour.
+- The `metadata.annotations["unsupported.agent-install.openshift.io/assisted-service-configmap"]` Annotation references the ConfigMap name to be consumed by the operator for customizing behavior.
-- The `spec.mirrorRegistryRef.name` points to the ConfigMap containing the disconnected registry info to be consumed by the Assisted Service Operator.
-It will inject those resources during the deployment process.
+- The `spec.mirrorRegistryRef.name` points to the ConfigMap containing disconnected registry information to be consumed by the Assisted Service Operator.
+This ConfigMap injects these resources during the deployment process.
-- The `spec.osImages` field contains the different versions to be available for deployment by this operator.
-In this section we need to include the mentioned fields as a mandatory ones.
+- The `spec.osImages` field contains different versions available for deployment by this operator.
+These fields are mandatory.

-Let's fill this section for 4.14 dev preview ec4 version (sample):
+Let's fill in this section for the 4.14 dev preview ec4 version (sample):

 - [Release URL](https://amd64.ocp.releases.ci.openshift.org/releasestream/4-dev-preview/release/4.14.0-ec.4)
 - [RHCOS Info](https://releases-rhcos-art.apps.ocp-virt.prod.psi.redhat.com/?arch=x86_64&release=414.92.202307250657-0&stream=prod%2Fstreams%2F4.14-9.2#414.92.202307250657-0)

-Previously you need to download the RootFS and LiveIso files, but let's asume that we already did that:
+Assuming you've already downloaded the RootFS and LiveIso files:

 ```yaml
   - cpuArchitecture: x86_64